Is it the gear or the photographer?

 The reason is simple, how many lenses and how many cameras can we take with us when we enter a forest?
-I can not imagine a photographer carrying a 600mm f/4 and a 400mm f/4 or similar in a distance of several kilometers in addition to binoculars, bird book, backpack with wide angle lens, body backup etc!
+I can not imagine a photographer carrying a 600mm f/4 and a 400mm f/2.8 or similar in a distance of several kilometers in addition to binoculars, bird book, backpack with wide angle lens, second camera body etc!

 I truly believe that knowing your subject is paramount, read about it as much as you can, study its behavior, distribution, calls, then go out and create some artistic images, but most importantly, enjoy the process of creating such images!

 My main camera is a Sony A9II and my second body is a Canon 5DIV, both cameras live with their battery grips and let me explain why I chose to add a few ounces of weight.

-I find a lot of birds and animals with long tails in my walks in the forests, so to me it makes a lot of sense to take their pictures in portrait mode or at least that’s what my composing eye dictates.
+I find a lot of birds and animals with long tails in my walks in the forests, so to me it makes a lot of sense to take their pictures in portrait mode or at least that’s what make sense to me!

 Having a grip attached to my camera helps my hands to have a better hold which in turn translates in less vibrations.
-I also love the fact that I can easily access to the joystick, as I use it quite extensively to move around the focusing points layout, although this is not an issue anymore as the A9II can “follow” my subject as far as I keep the shutter half-pressed.
+I also love the fact that I can easily access the joystick, as I use it quite extensively to move around the focusing points layout, although this is not an issue anymore as the A9II can “follow” my subject as far as I keep the shutter half-pressed.

 These are the lenses I trust and use on a daily basis: